biagiomattialarosa/biagiomattialarosa.github.io/collaborate.md

 of deep learning approaches.
 Currently, I'm working on intrinsic methods embedded directly inside the architecture of deep neural networks, enriching them with elements usefull for explainaibility purpose.<br>
 Specifically, my recent works are closely related to the following domains:
 - Memory-Augmented Neural Networks.
-- Multi-hop reasoning.
+- Attention mechanisms.
 - Image Classification.
+- Explanation by Example and Counterfactuals

 I would also very happy to work, deepening my knowledge on them, on:
 - Network Pruning